 Drop-in Resume Critique Hours (for current RU-NB students only)

 Career Meetups are informal, casual meetings that take place in various areas across campus and are co-facilitated by one of our full-time cluster-specific Career Advisors and a student Peer Career Advisor.
 They begin with a brief presentation followed by an open discussion.
-Think of these as small group advising sessions which provide an opportunity for meaningful dialogue among a group of peers.
+Think of these as small group advising sessions that provide an opportunity for meaningful dialogue among a group of peers.
 Learn about scheduled Career Meetups on the events calendar.